Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 5.2 Walk-Forward Out-of-Sample Test

 We conduct a rolling walk-forward analysis with a 2-year training window and a 1-year test window.
 Parameters are held fixed at the base case (no re-optimisation).
+Transaction costs of 7 bps per leg are included.

 PeriodTest WindowOOS ReturnOOS SharpeExcess vs EW